US scraps deployment of 4,000 troops to Poland

 “As far as I know, we weren't notified about it,” she told reporters.

-The latest decisions to withdraw troops also came amid increasing pressure from Washington on European countries to raise defense spending, and accusations that reliance on U.S. forces had allowed them to neglect their own militaries.
+The latest decisions to withdraw troops also came amid increasing pressure from Washington on European countries to raise defence spending, and accusations that reliance on US forces had allowed them to neglect their own militaries.